In the automotive domain, the following use cases are defined:

 - Traffic Jam Pilot with V2x Communication

-The “Traffic Jam Pilot” is intended to allow vehicles to safely drive their passengers through congestion scenarios, in other words, the vehicle will guide itself during predictable, low-speed conditions, using in-vehicle sub-systems such as “Stop-and-Go” (which enables the vehicle to “follow” the vehicle ahead and brake whenever needed), “Lane Assistant” (to keep the vehicle within the boundaries of the lane) and V2V and V2I communication to enhance the vehicles situational awareness about environmental conditions related to the road infrastructure and surrounding vehicles.
-The idea behind the “Traffic Jam Pilot” system is to allow vehicles in high-density traffic to travel safely at speeds up to 50-kph without driver input by using a mixture of adaptive cruise control and lane-keep assist systems.
-In the proposed approach, this system will be enhanced with information coming through V2x communications, eventually allowing the creation of vehicle platoons.
+The “Traffic Jam Pilot” (TJA) is intended to allow vehicles to safely drive their passengers through congestion scenarios, in other words, the vehicle will guide itself during predictable, low-speed conditions, using in-vehicle sub-systems such as Adaptive Cruise Control (ACC - which enables the vehicle to “follow” the vehicle ahead and brake whenever needed), “Lane Assistant” (to keep the vehicle within the boundaries of the lane) and V2V communication to enhance the vehicles situational awareness about environmental conditions related to the surrounding vehicles.
+The idea behind the “Traffic Jam Assist” system (TJA) is to propose the activation of the autonomous driving mode to the driver based on the current traffic situation.
+The TJA has three working states based on the traffic density measured by the average speed of the vehicle and its neighbours.
+In case of an average speed above 60 km/h for cars and 30 km/h for trucks, the nothing will be done apart from monitoring.
+Below this average speed, the TJA activation will be suggested to the driver, on the dashboard that, if confirmed, will activate the semi-autonomous mode above 20 km/h for cars and 10 km/h for trucks using only the basic ADAS functions (ACC and Lane Keeping).
+The fully-autonomous mode will be automatically activated below this average speed which will make the vehicle enter into platooning mode with lead and follow vehicles.

 Valet parking means automated parking in a parking area.
 Potential scenario: when you approach a shopping mall, you receive an offer by the valet parking system to safely park your car.
 If you accept, you can start your shopping while the vehicle parks itself.
 A remote Parking Area Management (PAM) locates the free parking slots, and defines the optimal path for the vehicle.
 This path is tracked by vehicle, which also sense its’ environment.
 The path is dynamically adapted if obstacles are detected.
 All this runs under a supervisory control, which observes the scene and can interrupt the path following, for example by requiring an emergency brake.